Softiiie/disjoint-realities/README.md

 >
 > (d) If the Work includes a "NOTICE" text file as part of its distribution, then any Derivative Works that You distribute must include a readable copy of the attribution notices contained within such NOTICE file,[...].
 >
-> You may add Your own copyright statement to Your modifications, [...] provided Your use, reproduction, and distribution of the Work otherwise complies with the conditions stated in this License.
+> You may add Your own copyright statement to Your modifications, [...] provided Your use, reproduction, and distribution of the Work otherwise complies with the conditions stated in this License.-->